runatlantis/org/GOVERNANCE.md

 ## Repository Governance

-The Atlantis project consists of multiple repositories that are published and maintained on GitHub.
-Each repository will be subject to the same overall governance model, but will be allowed to have different teams of contributors (“members”, “core-contributor”, and “maintainers”) with permissions and access to the repository.
-This increases diversity of people in the Atlantis organization, and also increases the velocity of code changes.
+The Atlantis project consists of multiple repositories published and maintained on GitHub.
+Each repository will be subject to the same overall governance model but will be allowed to have different teams of contributors (“members,” “core-contributor,” and “maintainers”) with permissions and access to the repository.
+This will increase the diversity of people in the Atlantis organization and also increase the velocity of code changes.

 ### Member